andrew867/LuxPower-Advanced/README.md

 # LuxPython
-LuxPython is a custom intergation into Home Assistant to allow local access to the Lux Powertek Inverter
+LuxPython is a custom integration into Home Assistant to allow local access to the Lux Powertek Inverter

 # IMPORTANT PLEASE READ!
 This is in active development - it DOES have bugs in.